Everything That's Happened in Netflix's 'Making a Murderer' Case Since Season 1

 Reddit uncovered potential red flags with Halbach's bone fragments and cell phone

-Devoted truthers on the subreddit r/TickTockManitowoc presented a bombshell find this past week.
-After poring over the photos of Halbach's bones and the Razr cell phone parts recovered at Avery's fire pit, Redditor wewannawii identified a fingerprint on the phone battery that appears to have the same scars as Avery's, and foghaze noticed that one of the bones belonged to a bird.
-As a commenter pointed out, this discovery casts serious doubt on the prosecution's claim that Halbach's body was cremated, since "a fire that powerful, enough to denature a human, would destroy an unprotected, fragile chicken wing."
+Devoted truthers on the subreddit r/TickTockManitowoc presented a bombshell find back in 2016.
+After poring over the photos of Halbach's bones and the Razr cell phone parts recovered at Avery's fire pit, Redditor wewannawii identified a fingerprint on the phone battery that appears to have the same scars as Avery's, and u/foghaze noticed that one of the bones belonged to a bird.
+As another commenter pointed out, this discovery casts serious doubt on the prosecution's claim that Halbach's body was cremated, since "a fire that powerful, enough to denature a human, would destroy an unprotected, fragile chicken wing."
 That chicken must have known something.